Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 KeyVaultCertificateWithPolicy certificate = operation.Value;
 ```

-> NOTE: Depending on the certificate issuer and validation methods, certificate creation and signing can take an indeterministic amount of time.
-Users should only wait on certificate operations when the operation can be reasonably completed in the scope of the application, such as with self signed certificates or issuers with well known response times.
+> NOTE: Depending on the certificate issuer and validation methods, certificate creation and signing can take an indeterminate amount of time.
+Users should only wait on certificate operations when the operation can be reasonably completed in the scope of the application, such as with self-signed certificates or issuers with well known response times.

 ### Retrieve a certificate
 `GetCertificateWithPolicy` retrieves the latest version of a certificate stored in the Key Vault along with its `CertificatePolicy`.